Why This Recipe Works

 Once dry, turn off oven, crack door, and leave to cool.
 Store in air-tight container.

-Two rimmed baking sheets, cooking oil spray
+Two rimmed baking sheets, food processor, cooking oil spray

 Much of this recipe's flavor relies on the flour you're using, so select with care.
-I decided to go with a coarser graham flour grind.
+I decided to go with a coarser graham flour.
 Depending on what's available in your area, you could also use a more traditional whole wheat flour or supplement AP flour with appropriate proportions of wheat bran and wheat germ.

 |Nutrition Facts (per serving)|

 |% Daily Value*|

 |Dietary Fiber 4g||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|